blackbeard334/rants/_posts/2021-07-13-Java Explicit Vectorization.md

 ###### What's my name?

 This phenomenon, is called Vectorization.
-The term stems from Vector Processors (see wikipedia), which operate on Mathematical Vectors.
+The term stems from Vector Processors (see Wikipedia), which operate on Mathematical Vectors.
 And if you remember your linear algebra, a Vector is basically something like `[1 2 3 0]`, which I'm sure your Java laden eyes mistook this for an Array.
 Fear not, it basically is an array, only on a much lower level.